ufal/npfl114/exam/questions.md

   addressing mechanism (content addressing and its combination with previous weights, shifts, and sharpening) and reading and writing operations.
 Finally, describe the inputs and the outputs of the controller.

+####Questions@: ,Lecture 13 Questions

+- **Transformer**
+  Describe Transformer architecture, namely the self-attention layer, multi-head self-attention layer, masked self-attention and overall architecture of an encoder and a decoder.
+Describe positional embeddings, learning rate schedule during training and parallelizability of training and inference.

+- **BERT**
+  Describe the BERT model architecture (including multi-head self-attention layer) and its pre-training – format of input and output data, masked language model and next sentence prediction.
+Define GELU and describe how the BERT model can be finetuned to perform POS tagging, sentiment analysis and paraphrase detection (detect if two sentences have the same meaning).